gildahl/Background-Game-Profile-Switcher/Readme.txt

 User Preferences
 ================
-These options allow the user to make a few adjustments to the operation of arcadeVFE.
+These options allow the user to make a adjustments to the operation of arcadeVFE.

 Operate only when this application is running
 ---------------------------------------------